tasmota/docs/docs/Blinds-and-Shutters.md

   `Rule1 ON Shutter1#Position DO ShutterPosition2 %value%" ENDON`

 #### Jarolift Shutter Support
 Jarolift shutters operates by the 3 commands up/stop/down.
 Compile with the KeeLoq Option and provide the extracted master keys to communicate.
-Please see KeeLog description how to do that.
+Please see KeeLoq description how to do that.
 After this create a rule to allow the shutter to control the Jarolift devices.
 Shutter must be in ShutterMode 0.

   `Rule1 On Power1#state=0 DO KeeloqSendButton 4 endon On Power2#state=0 DO KeeloqSendButton 4 endon on Power1#state=1 DO KeeloqSendButton 8 endon on Power2#State=1 DO KeeloqSendButton 2 endon`